Paid leave, immigration, tax changes added to Biden bill

 “We’ve got to produce,” Democratic Sen. Tim Kaine of Virginia told reporters at the Capitol.
 “We’ve got to get results for people.”

+From the White House, Biden agreed: “What I do know is I do know that people want us to get things done."

+Biden said, “I’m continuing to push very hard for the Democratic Party to move along and pass my infrastructure bill and my ‘Build Back Better’ bill.”

-Democrats are now rushing to shelve their differences, particularly with holdout Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona.
+Democrats have been working fervently to shelve their differences, particularly with holdout Sens.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, and launch votes on Biden's big bill and a related $1 trillion bipartisan infrastructure package that has stalled.

-The family leave provision Manchin had resisted earlier is expected to include four weeks of paid time off for childbirth, recovery from major illness or caring for family members, according to three people familiar with the legislation who requested anonymity to discuss it.
+The family leave provision Manchin had resisted earlier is expected to include four weeks of paid time off for childbirth, recovery from major illness or caring for family members, less than the 12-week program once envisioned, but all fully paid for with revenue elsewhere.

 Biden had reluctantly dropped a scaled-back paid leave proposal from last week’s White House framework after Manchin balked at the cost.
-But Democrats who have lobbied for a paid leave program as a Democratic priority for decades continued to push it, and House Speaker Nancy Pelosi announced Wednesday it would be part of the House’s massive package.
+But Democrats who lobbied that paid leave has been a party priority for decades continued to push it.

-It’s “a policy that will finally give workers and their families the peace of mind of knowing that when disaster strikes, they can rely on paid leave to avoid total crisis,” said Ways and Means Committee Chairman Richard Neal said in a statement.
-He said it is to be fully paid for with revenue offsets elsewhere.
+Rep. Richard Neal, D-Mass., the chairman of the Ways and Means Committee, said the paid leave program came together after talks early Wednesday with House Speaker Nancy Pelosi.
+It's “a policy that will finally give workers and their families the peace of mind of knowing that when disaster strikes, they can rely on paid leave to avoid total crisis,” he said in a statement.

 On another remaining issue, the Democrats compromised on a plan partly to do away with the $10,000 limit on state and local tax deductions that particularly hits New York, California and other high-tax states and was enacted as part of the Trump-era 2017 tax plan.